sebashtioon/sebashtioon/README.md

 ---

 Thank you for visiting my profile!
-If you have any questions or want to collaborate, please reach out.
-You can reach me on the platforms above under my bio.
+If you have any questions or want to collaborate, please don't hesitate to reach out.
+You can reach me on the platforms under my bio.

 <p align="center">
   Visitor count<br>